soulzcore/iacc_python_2018/week5/1-SqlAlchemy.md

 > Object Relationship Mapping(ORM) is the technique of being able to create, query and manipulate data in SQl Databases ( or other data stores ) using Object Oriented programming principles

-> Data in a SQL Database like ( sqllite, MySql, MSSql ) is stored in tables as columns and rows
+> Data in a SQL databases like ( sqllite, MySql, MSSql ) is stored in tables as columns and rows

 > SQL queries are used to access and manipulate the data in the tables